 Winter Moscato Punch is an easy cocktail made in a large batch and a great addition to your holiday celebrations.
 The citrus and cranberry flavors are perfect for Thanksgiving.

 The Apple Amaretto Sour is one of my absolute favorite cocktails.
 So refreshing and delicious and easy to make by the glass or a large batch.

 Tips for Hosting a Successful Thanksgiving Dinner:

-Remember the holidays are an occasion to make memories and share time with your family and friends.
+- Relax and remember the holidays are an occasion to make memories and share time with your family and friends.
 Don’t sweat the small stuff.
 Make as much of the dinner ahead as you can and just try to relax and enjoy yourself.
-If you are relaxed, your guests will be also.
+If you are calm and relaxed there is a good chance that your guests will be also.